 Test automation is the use of software separate from the software being tested to control the execution of tests and the comparison of actual outcomes with predicted outcomes.

 If the actual results match the expected results, then the tests are successful.
 An important aspect of test automation is the prior definition of expected results.
 Expected results are simply requirements.
-In other words, we use automated tests to check whether the requirements for a software are met.
+In other words, we use automated tests to check whether the requirements are met.

 The use of agile methods and the associated shorter release cycles mean that we need to test software more frequently.
 In a CI/CD environment, automated tests can be executed directly after a commit in a version control system.
 Through this continuous testing, the state of the software quality is constantly available.
 In case of deviations, the possible causes can be identified more quickly due to the shorter intervals between tests.
 In addition, the changes, since the last successful test run, are still present in the minds of the developers.
 All this simplifies troubleshooting.